-We always like to focus on the actual business outcomes (funny that!) that our customers can get from a comprehensive review – and where appropriate redesign/remap – of their business process.
+We always like to focus on the actual business outcomes (funny that!) that can be reached from a comprehensive review – and where appropriate redesign/remap – of their business process for customer service.
 We have posted before about the broader benefits of a business process review, but we would now like to hone in how a streamlined process can bring value to arguably the most important aspect of your business: your customers.

 While it is great to be able to deal with customer issues and queries in a timely and efficient manner, would it not be ideal to cut down on the number of these enquiries altogether?